sam-fredrickson/keymerge/docs/guide.md

 }}
 ```

-For non-comparable values, use `ScalarListConcat` instead.
+For non-comparable values, use `ScalarConcat` instead.

 ### Memory Allocation